-This series of wildlife Walks & Talks takes place at the Forestry Commission’s Leigh Woods site.
-They are suitable for adults or students (and sometimes older children) with a keen interest in the natural world.
+Wildlife Walks & Talks take place at the Forestry Commission’s Leigh Woods.
+They are suitable for adults, students and older children with a keen interest in the natural world.

 Owl Prowl with Ian McGuire

-Although tawny owls are Britain’s most common owl, and many people know its toowhit, twowoo call, they are in a slow but steady decline, especially in the South West.
+Although tawny owls are Britain’s most common owl, and many people know its toowhit, toowoo call, they are in a slow but steady decline, especially in the South West.

-Disabled access: The path is flat but steep and uneven in places.
+Disabled access: The paths are flat but uneven in places.
 Disabled toilet facilities are available.